marcelnicolay/chatbot-demo/README.md

 This is a chatdemo project bootstrapped with FastApi for backend and NextJs for frontend.

 ## Features
-- Act as a product guidance assistant
+- Act as a product guidance assistant using ChatGPT
 - Keep track of its progress, and don’t forget along the lines of what it already knows.
 - We want the agent to be specialized in product usage, acquiring the needed knowledge via retrieval augmentation.